Feddas/MultiMaze/README.md

 We know everyone can't afford the $0.99 paid version.
 Never fear, we have options so you can play the full game for free!
 Getting the free version entails you either:

 1. Get a pre-built copy from a pirate.
-Arrr! (may contain viruses) or
+Arrr! (may contain viruses) *or*
+2. Play the [WebGL version](https://googledrive.com/host/0B4HUoMvS4zzKfmVKekg0N1ZQTWdrdS01bUtJdkhxemxLYlI3WV9hcXRRMm9xMjFkRm9keDA/MultiMaze.html) (runs slow)
+*or*
-2. Compile a copy using the source code.
+3. Compile a copy using the source code.
 Here are the steps to building a complete version.
 Takes about 4 hours to do.

    1. [1/2 hr] Download and install the free version of Unity 5.x
    2. [2 hr] Setup Unity to export to your device of choice.
 (Android requires installing the Android SDK)